Janice H. Levin

-Janice H. Levin (1913–2001) was an American businesswoman and philanthropist and art collector from New York City.
+Janice Hillary Levin (né Hoffman July 3, 1913 – March 23, 2001) was an American businesswoman and philanthropist and art collector from New York City.
 She was a patron of the ballet and collected mostly French impressionist paintings.
 She was a supporter of higher education as well as charities in Israel.
 She donated many of her paintings to museums.

 Early life

-Janice Hoffman was born on July 3, 1913 in Manhattan, New York CIty, United States.
+Janice Hoffman was born on July 3, 1913, in Manhattan, New York CIty, United States.
 Her father was Samuel Hoffman and her mother, Rene Hoffman.
 She attended Hunter College and New York University.

 Philanthropy

 She served as the President of the Philip and Janice Levin Foundation.

 Via the Foundation for Art and Preservation in Embassies, she made a charitable contribution for the design of a sculpture garden on the grounds of Winfield House, the official residence of the United States Ambassador to the United Kingdom in London.
 It includes two bronzes by Polish-born Jewish American sculptor Elie Nadelman: Seated Woman with Raised Arm (c.1924.) and Seated Woman with Raised Arm (c.1924).
 It was designed by landscape architect Morgan Wheelock and dedicated on October 12, 2000.

 Janice also served on the board of trustees of the School of American Ballet.
 In 2000, she endowed the Janice Levin Dancer Award at the New York City Ballet, a fellowship given to a dancer of its corps de ballet every year.
 She was also a donor to the New York Philharmonic and the Metropolitan Opera.
 She paid for the tuition of Israeli-born Magda Fishman at the Manhattan School of Music.
 Fishman now serves as the cantor at B'nai Torah Congregation in Boca Raton, Florida.

 She was a donor to the New York University School of Medicine, where she established the Janice H. Levin Student Scholarship Fund and served on its Foundation Board from 1998 to 2001.
 The James Michael Levin Playground in Central Park is named after her late son.
-The Janice H. Levin Building as well as the Philip J. Levin Theater on the campus of Rutgers University in Piscataway, New Jersey are the result of charitable donations made by Levin.
+The Janice H. Levin Building as well as the Philip J. Levin Theater on the campus of Rutgers University in Piscataway, New Jersey, are the result of charitable donations made by Levin.

 Her philanthropy extended to Israel.
 She was a donor to the Israel Education Fund of the United Jewish Communities.
 She also made charitable contributions to the American Friends of the Israel Museum and the American Friends of The Israel Philharmonic Orchestra.
 In the 1960s, she established the Janice H. and Philip J. Levin Music Center in Jaffa through a charitable gift made to the Tel Aviv Foundation, the fundraising arm of Tel Aviv.
 The center gives music lessons to 1510 children from the greater Tel Aviv area, be they Jewish, Christian or Muslim, four times a week.